-Welcome to the world of Bengali cuisine, where the flavours are bold and the dishes are comforting.
-One such dish that perfectly captures the essence of this rich culinary tradition is Bengali luchi.
-A deep-fried, puffed bread made with all-purpose flour, luchi is a staple in every Bengali household.
-In this article, I will take you through the authentic recipe for Bengali luchi β from kneading the dough to achieving that perfect puffiness β so you can recreate this delicacy in your kitchen.
+One of the dishes that perfectly captures the essence of Bengali cuisine is Bengali luchi.
+A deep-fried puffed bread made with all-purpose flour, luchi is a staple in every Bengali household.
+In this article, I will take you through the authentic recipe – from kneading the dough to achieving that perfect puffiness – so you can recreate this delicacy in your kitchen.

 One cannot underestimate the sheer joy that comes from biting into a freshly prepared luchi.
 Its lightness combined with the slight crunch makes it an irresistible treat for breakfast or brunch.
-It pairs perfectly with classic Bengali dishes such as Cholar Dal or Aloo Dum or Kosha Mangsho.
+It pairs perfectly with classic Bengali dishes such as Cholar Dal, Aloo Dum or Kosha Mangsho.

 Ingredients